 Switch Statement in C++

 The switch statement in C++ is a powerful control flow structure that simplifies decision-making in programming.
 It executes different blocks of code based on the value of a single expression.
 It is an efficient alternative to if-else if chains, whether for creating a simple calculator or making decisions easily based on user input.
-In this article, we will discuss what is switch statement in C++, its syntax, working, flowchart, rules, examples, advantages and disadvantages, and difference between a switch statement and an if-else if statement in C++.
+In this article, we will discuss what is switch statement is in C++, its syntax, working, flowchart, rules, examples, advantages and disadvantages, and the difference between a C++ switch case and an if-else if statement.

 Table of Contents: